aonat/aonat/README.md

 - 👀 I’m interested in Embedded Software Development, Python, C#, Game Development in Unity
 - 🌱 I’m currently learning Game Design and Game Development
 - 💞️ I’m looking to collaborate on microcontroller desing and development
-- 🔎 I'm looking for a new job on Embedded Engineering or similar field
 - 📫 abdurrahman.onat@outlook.com.tr

 <!---